Tanay Karnik

 The utils.tsx file at the root is a small file with a collection of generic low-level utilities like arrayIsEqual and valueIsEqual—and some other random utils.

-Digging Deeper#
+Digging deeper#

 At this point, we have a decent understanding of various parts of the codebase, which means, we can dissect any flow in the Sentry app.